-Schor, 1992).
-However, as the stimuli are given higher contrast, there comes a point when it appears as if the inputs from the eyes rival - first one dominates, then the other, with stochastic switching between the two.
+If one's eyes are presented with two different but very low-contrast stimuli, as shown in Figure 1, then the overall percept is of the sum or composition of the stimuli (Liu, Tyler, & Schor, 1992).
+However, as the stimuli are made higher contrast, there comes a point when it appears as if the inputs from the eyes rival.
+First one dominates, then the other, with stochastic switching between the two.
 Figure 1 shows the case of horizontal and vertical gratings (the grid lines and boxes A and B are for later descriptive convenience and are not presented), but more complex patterns are also often used.

-If the stimuli are large, then one single stimulus may not dominate across the entire field, but rather there will be a mosaic of patches, with different stimuli dominating in each patch (Wheatstone, 1838; Levelt, 1965).
-The dynamics of rivalry are sensitive to the contrast of the stimuli in the eyes if they are different, with such characteristic results as that increasing the contrast of one stimulus decreases the time during which that stimulus is suppressed much more than it increases the time that it is dominant (Levelt, 1965; Fox &

-Rasche, 1969; Blake, 1977; Mueller & Blake, 1989).
-There are also effects of the nature of the stimuli - for instance if two separate patterns are divided up between the two stimuli, then, in certain cases, the patterns will rival rather than the stimuli directly (Whittle, Bloor, Pocock, 1968; Kovacs, Papathomas, Yang & Feher, 1996), and there is some evidence that familiar patterns enjoy an advantage over unfamiliar ones during rivalry (see Yu & Blake, 1992).
+If the stimuli are large, then one single stimulus may not dominate across the entire field; rather, there will be a mosaic of patches, with different stimuli dominating in each patch (Wheatstone, 1838; Levelt, 1965).
+The dynamics of rivalry are sensitive to the contrast of the stimuli in the eyes if they are different, with such characteristic results as that increasing the contrast of one stimulus decreases the time during which that stimulus is suppressed much more than it increases the time that it is dominant (Levelt, 1965; Fox & Rasche, 1969; Blake, 1977; Mueller & Blake, 1989).
+There are also effects of the nature of the stimuli-for instance, if two separate patterns are divided up between the two stimuli, then in certain cases, the patterns will rival rather than the stimuli directly (Whittle, Bloor, & Pocock, 1968; Kovacs, Papathomas, Yang, & Feher, 1996), and there is some evidence that familiar